Jump to accessibility statement Skip to content

 Research

-My PhD formed part of an AHRC funded project 'Televising History'.
-My section of the research was investigating ITV history from the regional perspective and the connections between place and identity.
-In the thesis I analyse ITV regional and national station identifiers and a regional television programme, The Way We Were, each of which were formatted differently for specific regions.
+My PhD formed part of an AHRC-funded project 'Televising History'.
+My section of the research investigates ITV history from the regional perspective and the connections between place and identity.
+In the thesis I analyse ITV regional and national station identifiers and a regional television programme, The Way We Were, each of which was formatted differently for specific regions.
 The thesis includes a production study and audience reception study to examine how the programme was constructed by producers and then interpreted by audiences.

-I have given several Conference papers on my doctoral research.
-My forthcoming publication relates to representations of the medical profession in the period drama Poldark.
+I have given several conference papers on my doctoral research.
+Other publications relate to representations of the medical profession in the period drama Poldark and the representations of gender in Poldark.

 Publications